 We will work to accommodate the small number of students who cannot come to campus for health, access, global travel restrictions or other reasons, so as not to disadvantage their academic journey.
 We are working hard to ensure that all learning will be made available online to allow for students who may face delays in arriving in Ireland, allow for limits to student numbers in teaching spaces, accommodate those who cannot attend for health reasons, and to provide a backup in case of a rise in COVID-19 transmissions.

 What will campus life look like?

-NUI Galway is known for the quality and vibrancy of out student experience.
-This is important to us and we want students to experience our campus from the outset insofar as possible within the parameters of the public health guidance.
+NUI Galway is known for the quality and vibrancy of our student experience.
+This is important to us and we want you to experience our campus from the outset insofar as possible within the parameters of the public health guidance.

 Our campus sports facilities, the majority of our restaurants, library and social spaces will all be operating within the parameters of public health guidance.
 Orientation will involve a mix of virtual and in-person activities.
-Likewise, our societies have managed very successfully virtually since March, and will be offering in-person and online activities.
+Likewise, our societies have been running virtual events since March, and will be offering in-person and online activities.
 For those who are unable to join us due to travel restrictions or health concerns, we are working to ensure that the social and academic experience is just as rewarding virtually.

 Do I need accommodation?
 Can I still book?

 You are encouraged to be in Galway from September, to be available for on-campus learning, and to experience the fullest student learning experience possible, given the COVID-19 restrictions.